top of page

 Bessemer, Alabama

-Training to equip Natives to serve as spiritual wellness leaders in their communities.
+Yoga training to serve as spiritual wellness leaders in their communities.

 United National Indian Tribal Youth-UNITY